Amplus2/Adscript/README.md

 Defines a variable that can be changed later.

 ### llvm-ir
+Equivalent to the asm "function" in c with llvm IR.

+### nativec
-Equivalent to the asm "function" in c.
+Equivalent to the asm "function" in c with c code.

 ### All C standard library functions
 As long as you have gcc on your system, you